 Where could this subject take me in the future?

-Initially, a BTEC in Art and Design can lead students to Level 3 qualifications, such as another BTEC or A’ Levels (and not necessarily in Art!)
+Initially, a GCSE in Art and Design can lead students to Level 3 qualifications, such as a A’ Levels (and not necessarily in Art!).
 However, if students decide to pursue Art further, they will discover it is one of the largest employment industries in the UK.
 Everything you live in, wear, drive, sit on, sleep in has been designed by someone!

 Careers in Art include animation, graphic design, photography, fashion, textiles, architecture, entertainment, design, product design, craft, ceramics, theatre, illustration and computers.

 Click here to see our KS3 & 4 Art 5 year curriculum journey.

 Art Club for KS3 runs on Wednesday and Thursday after school.
 Projects are as interesting and individual as the students who attend.
 A chance for students to explore their creativity by playing Art games, entering competitions and taking part in a variety of exciting projects.

 The Department organises catch-up, intervention and revision classes throughout the year for students studying Art and Design.